New self-serve pricingLearn more

 If you want to suss out high-quality talent, avoid interview questions and assignments that aren’t relevant to the work you actually do.
 It may be impressive if a candidate can rattle off complex algorithms, but it doesn’t necessarily demonstrate how they’ll perform as a member of your team.

 Instead, introduce strainers that tackle problems you see in your day-to-day activities, like basic metric collection exercises.
 In the next round, you can spike from either an architecture or coding perspective to measure a candidate’s depth.
+As Glover points out, you should also run candidates through a project deep dive, which is the ultimate way to gauge how they’ll work as part of a team.

 “The project deep dive is super important, because you need to be able to communicate with your peers.
 It turns out, you can be a really great engineer, but if you can’t work with someone, it’s not really a good exercise.”

+Ideally, interviews should closely mirror problems and an environment that’s true to life.
+Ensure that the problems you’re asking candidates to solve are ones that will be truly indicative of their ability to solve the problems you’ll need them to do on the job.
 Above all, don’t let your interview loops grow stagnant.
 Make sure you’re constantly working to fill gaps in your method and keep up with best practices.
 If possible, work with a recruiter that can help you not only source promising new engineers but identify why any candidates are dropping out of the process.

 3. Reward employees with meaningful incentives.